Mithgol/node-ftp-fileecho-list/README.md

 * Both CR (`'\r'`) and LF (`'\n'`) characters are treated as line separators.

 * Empty lines are ignored.

-Lines that contain only whitespace (i.e. character class `\s` in regular expressions) are also ignored.
+* Lines that contain only a whitespace (i.e. character class `\s` in regular expressions) or several whitespaces are also ignored.

 * Lines that start with the `'#'` character are treated as comment lines and thus ignored.
 That character may be preceded by a whitespace (i.e. character class `\s` in regular expressions) or several whitespaces and such lines are ignored nevertheless.